Are You Ready to Retire?

 Financial and non-financial questions and considerations that can affect your ability to enjoy retirement

 You’ve paid your dues in the working world, and you finally feel ready to retire.
 Maybe you’ve enjoyed your career and are looking forward to trying something new.
-Or perhaps you’ve worked hard for years and are eager to leave it behind as soon as you can.
+Or perhaps you’ve worked hard for years and are eager to leave it behind as soon as possible.

 But how do you know when you’re truly ready to retire—not just financially, but also physically, mentally, and emotionally?
-It’s not just about age or when Social Security tells you you’ve hit “full retirement age.”
+It’s not just about age or when Social Security says you’ve hit “full retirement age.”

 Actually making the leap into retirement is much easier said than done.